redhat-ai-services/podman-ai-lab-to-rhoai/README.md

 </ol>

 # <div id="deploy_minio">Deploy s3 Storage (Minio)</a>
 OpenShift AI model serving has a dependency on s3 storage.
-For this, we'll deploy Minio.
+We'll deploy Minio for this tutorial, but any s3 compatible storage should work.
+For an enterprise s3 storage solution consider <a href="https://www.redhat.com/en/technologies/cloud-computing/openshift-data-foundation">OpenShift Data Foundation</a>.
 <ol>
 <li>
 Make sure you're still logged into your cluster in your terminal.
 Run the below command to deploy Minio.